Having an Evoked Potential Test

 You will sit a few feet from a screen.
 The technologist will attach small metal disks (electrodes) to your scalp.
 You will be asked to gaze at a dot at the center of the screen.
 With a patch over one eye, you will watch a checkerboard pattern reversing on the screen.
 This test will then be repeated with your other eye.

 You will be seated for this test.
 The technologist will attach electrodes to your head and on or behind your ears with gel or paste.
 You will then wear headphones.
 You will hear clicking sounds or tones first in one ear, then in the other.
 You will also hear a constant noise through the headphones.

 Somatosensory Evoked Potential (SSEP)

 You will lie back in a reclining chair or lie down on an exam table.
 Electrodes will be placed on parts of your body, such as your head, spine, arms, or legs.
+One test is of the arms, and one is of the legs.
 The technologist will apply mild electrical currents to the nerves in your wrists or ankles.
 You may feel your muscles twitch.
 But know that the test won’t harm you.

 After Your Test

 Before you leave, all electrodes will be removed.
 You can then return to your normal routine.
 If you took medication to help you relax for any test, arrange to have someone drive you home.
 Your doctor will let you know when your test results are ready.